Existing Program Evaluation (EPE) Application Reviews

 • Intended study sample (size, recruitment, maintenance, demographics)

-• the extent to which the sample size is judged to be appropriate for all aims of the proposed project including both main effect and moderation research questions (if applicable)
+• the extent to which the sample size is judged to be appropriate for all aims of the proposed project including both main effect and moderation research questions (if applicable), and

 • the extent to which the intended demographic characteristics are consistent with the aims of the study.